 About US$10.4 billion-worth of products were sold globally, but what exactly did shoppers buy?
-According to Amazon – and our own data confirms that – the top selling items were Amazon's own devices: the Echo smart speakers and Kindle ereaders.
+According to Amazon – and our own data confirms this – the top selling items were Amazon's own devices: the Echo smart speakers and Kindle ereaders.

-Other best-selling products included robot vacuum cleaners, noise-cancelling headphones from Bose, and Fitbit smartwatches and fitness trackers.
+Other bestselling products included robot vacuum cleaners, noise-cancelling headphones from Bose, and Fitbit smartwatches and fitness trackers.

-What to know more?
+Want to know more?
 Here are a few of the best tech offers we saw during the most recent Prime Day deals event.